Seneca-BSA/bsa/docs/aig240/lab3.md

         cd ~/ros_ws/
         catkin_make

     The `catkin_make` command is a convenience tool for working with catkin workspaces.
-Running it the first time in your workspace, it will create a `CMakeLists.txt` link in your `src` directory.
+When running it for the first time in your workspace, it will create a `CMakeLists.txt` link in your `src` directory.

     Another best practice is to put any packages in your workspace into the `src` directory.
 The above code creates a `src` directory inside `ros_ws`.

-    If you are building ROS from source to achieve Python 3 compatibility, and have setup your system appropriately (ie: have the Python 3 versions of all the required ROS Python packages installed, such as catkin) the first catkin_make command in a clean catkin workspace must be:

-        catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3

-    This will configure catkin_make with Python 3.
-You may then proceed to use just `catkin_make` for subsequent builds.

 1. Additionally, if you look in your current directory you should now have a 'build' and 'devel' directory.
 Inside the 'devel' directory you can see that there are now several setup files.
 Sourcing any of these files will overlay this workspace on top of your environment.
 Before continuing source your new setup.sh file: